actyx-contrib/actyx-project-cli/README.md

 ## 📑 Node application

 Create a new Node.js with the `axp add node` command.
-It will setup _jest_ for tests.

-Additional to this.
-The actyx manifest for a docker App is generated.
+It automatically generates the actyx manifest and the necessary files to Dockerize your app.

 ```bash
 axp add node --appName "awesome App" --test